prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>Defines the maximum time that the <code>prometheus</code> container&rsquo;s startup probe will wait before being considered failed.
-If unset, it will be equal to the default value of 600 seconds (= 15 minutes).
-If set to 0, it will be equal to the default value of 600 seconds (= 15 minutes).
+The startup probe will return success after the WAL replay is complete.
-If set to less than 60 seconds, it will be equal to the default value of 600 seconds (= 15 minutes).</p>
+If set, the value should be greater than 60 (seconds).
+Otherwise it will be equal to 600 seconds (15 minutes).</p>
 </td>
 </tr>
 <tr>